richardFirth/SelfBalanceRobot/README.md

 My version uses an XBee in place of the bluetooth module,
 and the sparkfun wireless joystick instead of the nunchuck.

+I also connected the pins differently!
+The original code by Joop doesn't run on my copy.

 *Joystick Code and Case:* https://github.com/richardFirth/WirelessJoystick

 Order PCB's in Model